PkPawarat/Robotics-Studio-1_Turtlebot_warehouse_simulation/README.md

         roslaunch turtlebot3_gazebo turtlebot3_world.launch
         roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml

 in rviz if the location of the robot is differ from gazebo use 2D Pose Estimate in the Rviz on the top bar to indicate estimate location & rotation of the robot.

+To create a new branch in a Git repository, you can use the `git branch` command.
+Here are the steps to create a new branch:
+1. Open a terminal window.
+2. Navigate to the directory of your Git repository using the `cd` command.
+If you're not already in the repository's directory, you need to navigate to it first.

+        cd /path/to/your/repository

+3. Make sure you are on the branch from which you want to create a new branch.
+You can check your current branch using the `git branch` command.
+The branch with an asterisk (*) next to it is your current branch.

+        git branch

+4. To create a new branch, use the following command.
+Replace `new_branch_name` with the name you want to give to your new branch.

+        git branch new_branch_name

+- For example, if you want to create a branch named "feature-branch," you would run:

+        git branch feature-branch

+5. To switch to the newly created branch, you can use the `git checkout` command:

+        git checkout new_branch_name

+- Alternatively, you can use the shorthand command to create and switch to a new branch in one step:

+        git checkout -b new_branch_name

+- For example:

+        git checkout -b feature-branch

+Now, you have successfully created a new branch and switched to it.
+You can start working on your new branch, making changes, and committing them independently of the main branch or any other existing branch.
+Remember to commit your changes when you're ready, and you can push the new branch to a remote repository using `git push` if needed.

 ## NOTICE: when pull this project from git delete Build folder then do this command in terminal (need to do everytime)